Former owner, chief executive officer of Rogers drug company face federal fraud indictments

-ROGERS -- Both the former owner of a Rogers-based medical supply and billing company and its former chief executive officer have been indicted by a federal grand jury, according to a news release from the U.S. Attorney's Office.
+ROGERS -- Both the former owner of a Rogers-based medical supply and billing company and its former chief executive officer have been indicted by a federal grand jury, according to the U.S. attorney's office.

 They are accused in three separate conspiracies to defraud the U.S. government and private workers' compensation insurers.